 Managing an employee with a workers compensation claim can be challenging & frustrating during normal business conditions, yet what do businesses need to do in unprecedented times of coronavirus (COVID-19)?

-Mental health issues are the 3rd most frequent health condition after cancer & heart disease.
-This means supervisors are likely to be managing workers with mental illness.
+Mental health issues are the 3rd most frequent health condition after cancer & health disease.
+This means supervisors are likely to be managing workers suffering from a mental illness.
 We have identified common mental health hazards & workplace risk mitigation strategies.

 The festive season is notorious for weight gain.
 The typical Australian Christmas is often centred around family, friends, eating & drinking.
 For many of us overindulging goes mostly unnoticed as we are busy socialising with family & friends.